id-studiolab/Digital-Interfaces/assignments/04-data-embodiment/step-1.md

 	"mqtt_clientid": "Studio5_Caspar", # The device name we present to the server when connecting }
 ```
+Here's a simpler version:

-2. We have prepared a library for you that sets up your microcontroller to start a wifi connection, connects to an MQTT broker and takes care of the details of receiving and publishing messages.
-Download this library using the button below, unzip it and add it to the `lib` folder on your microcontroller.
+2. We've created a library that helps your microcontroller connect to WiFi, connect to an MQTT broker and takes care of the details of receiving and publishing messages.
+Download the library using the button below, unzip it, and place the file named `MQTT.py` directly in the `lib` folder on your microcontroller.
+Don't put the entire folder in `lib` - just the `MQTT.py` file itself.

 [Download MQTT wrapper](MQTT.zip){: .btn .btn-blue }

-Open a new `code.py` file and copy the following code.
+If you followed the tutorial to connect to the wifi replace that code with the one below, otherwise create a new `code.py` copy the following code.

+{: .note }
+>TUD-facility can sometimes be unreliable, you can choose to use your phone hotspot instead.
+>To do so change `settings.py` and set the **ssid** to the name of your hotspot and the **password** to your password.
+>
+>If you're using an iPhone it is necessary that you turn on the **Maximize-Compatibility** option in your hotspot settings.

 ```python
 ##--- Library Imports